Columbus sues 'crime-plagued' downtown Greyhound station - WHIZ News

 COLUMBUS, Ohio (AP) — A downtown Greyhound bus station that has been the scene of hundreds of emergency calls this year alone is a public nuisance, the city of Columbus and its police department declared in a lawsuit Thursday.

 City Attorney Zach Klein and the Columbus Division of Police filed the complaint against the bus carrier.
-They are seeking preliminary and permeant injunctive relief against the “crime-plagued” property.
+They are seeking preliminary and permanent injunctive relief against the “crime-plagued” property.

 “The continued violence occurring at this property has plagued our city’s downtown residents, businesses, and visitors for too long,” Klein said in a statement.